Robert Sharp is a second six pupil and can take instructions across all of chambers’ practice areas.

 During the non-practising period of his pupillage, Robert spent a great deal of time in the Family Court and may take instructions for either public or private family matters.

-He has assisted with contested adoption order applications and is familiar with applications for interim care orders and child arrangements orders.
-He also worked on cases where the local authority secured a Forced Marriage Protection Order.
+• He assisted with contested adoption order applications and is familiar with applications for interim care orders and child arrangements orders.

 Robert has assisted with several cases concerning the deprivation of liberty of young people with learning disabilities, and their transition into the jurisdiction of the Court of Protection.